 RADIOFREQUENCY ABLATION

-If you want to inquire more information regarding RFA, please don’t hesitate to call and Schedule an appointment with one of our orthopedic specialists as soon as possible.
+If you want to inquire about RFA, please don’t hesitate to call and schedule an appointment with one of our orthopedic specialists as soon as possible.

-Radiofrequency Ablation uses special radio waves to target specific nerves and generate heat, temporarily turning off the ability of those nerves to send pain signals.
+Radiofrequency Ablation uses radio waves to target specific nerves and generate heat, temporarily removing those nerves’ ability to send pain signals.

 The treating physician will insert small needles into the skin near the painful area and deliver radio waves to the targeted nerves.
-Your doctor will use diagnostic imaging during Radiofrequency Ablation to make sure they have positioned the needles properly.
+Your doctor will use diagnostic imaging during Radiofrequency Ablation to ensure the needles are properly positioned.

-Spine, Knee, and Hip Specialists all commonly use Radiofrequency Ablation, as overactive nerve pain commonly occurs in the back, neck and buttocks (sacroiliac joint) as well as the knee and hip joint.
+Spine, Knee, and Hip Specialists all commonly use Radiofrequency Ablation, as overactive nerve pain often occurs in the back, neck, and buttocks (sacroiliac joint), as well as in the knee and hip joints.

 Uses for Radiofrequency Ablation

-Doctors who specialize in treating pain usually perform Radiofrequency Ablations with the goal of reducing chronic back, neck, hip or knee pain that hasn’t improved with medications or physical therapy, or when surgery isn’t an option.
+Doctors who specialize in treating pain usually perform Radiofrequency Ablations, intending to reduce chronic back, neck, hip, or knee pain that hasn’t improved with medications or physical therapy, or when surgery isn’t an option.

 For example, your doctor may suggest RFA if you have pain that: